AdobeDocs/journey-optimizer-b2b.en/help/user/dashboards/engagement-dashboard.md

 <!-- To generate a shareable PDF of your current view, click **[!UICONTROL Export]** at the top-right corner of the page.
 To engage with the data, use the action menu in the top-right corner. -->

-## Engagement by Accounts / People
+## Engagement by accounts / Engagement by people

 The donut charts clearly divide accounts or people into engaged and non-engaged categories.
 The central figure denotes the total count within each category, providing an at-a-glance understanding of overall engagement.

 ![Engagement by accounts and by people](assets/engagement-accounts-people.png){width="700" zoomable="yes"}

-## Engagement by Accounts / People Over Time
+## Accounts engaged over time / People engaged over time

 These line charts display the engagement levels of accounts or people over time.
 With distinct lines for 'Engaged' and 'Not Engaged,' visualized alongside a time-stamped horizontal axis, you can pinpoint trends and patterns.
 You can hover over a line to reveal precise metrics for any given date.